 All the firm-level data used for this paper are derived from the Basic Survey of Commercial and Manufacturing Structure and Activity (Sho-Kogyo Jittai Kihon Chosa in Japanese).
-This paper is a part of the results based on the access to original micro-data files, allowed by the Ministry of Public Management as No. 428.
+This paper is a part of the results from the access to micro-data files on manufacturing firms in the survey, allowed by the Ministry of Public Management as No. 428.
 This survey was conducted only once in 1998.
-As long as I have confirmed by interviews with the staffs, the government has no plan to continue this survey, at least in the same format.
+As long as I have confirmed by interviews, the government has no plan to continue this survey in the same format.